-Master in Communication, 120 credits
+Master of Communication, 120 credits

-How do factors such as purpose, roles, medium, instrument and environment affect communication?
+How do factors such as purpose, roles, medium, instrument, and environment affect communication?
 You will study communication in classical and modern organizational theories which will increase your understanding of how different activities influence communication within an organization.

 You will also study the role of communication within different professional fields and the various professional demands on written and oral communication as well as the use of pictures in communication in business life, mass media, education etc. You will learn about the communicative practice of leaders and the characteristics of successful organizing and get an enhanced comprehension of the relationship between leadership and communication with a special emphasis on the politics of everyday life in organizations.